khulnasoft/BugVault/docs/user/TUTORIAL.md

 #### Fetch using flaw comment ID as tracked by Bugzilla

 Bugzilla assigns each comment a unique numerical ID.
-This is portable across OSIDB instances.
+This is portable across BUGVAULT instances.

 With cURL